What is Complex Civil Litigation?

 What Federal Statues are used in Complex Litigation?

-There is an immense and powerful array of federal laws in effect which potentially combat some of these wrongs.
-These federal statutes are used in complex litigation to hold the wrongdoers to account in a variety of circumstances.
+There are an immense and powerful array of federal laws in effect which potentially combat some of these wrongs.
+These federal statutes are used in complex litigation to hold the wrongdoers to account in various circumstances.
 These include:

-The Racketeer Influenced and Corrupt Organizations Act (“RICO”) – a federal law designed to combat organized crime in the United States.
-It is most famous for being used against large criminal organizations like the Mafia or drug-traffickers.
+a federal law designed to combat organized crime in the United States.
+It is most famous for being used against large criminal organizations like the Mafia or drug traffickers.
 Besides its criminal law application, RICO also allows private individual plaintiffs to sue for racketeering activity performed as part of an ongoing criminal enterprise that damages private parties like customers.